New Zealand permanent residency

-New Zealand Permanent Residents are residents of New Zealand, who hold a resident class visa (including both resident visas and permanent resident visas), which – superficially seen – makes them equal to New Zealand citizens.
+New Zealand Permanent Residents are residents of New Zealand, who hold a residence class visa (including both resident visas and permanent resident visas).
 Both resident visas and permanent resident visas give the holders the permanent right to be in New Zealand.
 However, they have different travel conditions.

-This article refers to the terms “resident” and “permanent resident” only in the scope of immigration purposes and describes the current situation based on the Immigration Act 2009.
+This article refers to the terms "resident" and "permanent resident" only in the scope of immigration purposes and describes the current situation based on the Immigration Act 2009.
 There are other definitions for residents in tax or electoral affairs.

 Similarities between a resident and a permanent resident visa

-The holder of any resident class visa is entitled:
+The holder of any residence class visa is entitled: